- What is the purpose of a Local Plan?

 - What is the difference between our ‘housing need’ and ‘housing requirement’?

-- What is the current housing need in the borough today?
+- What is the demand for affordable housing in the borough?

 - Can our housing and economic needs be met on just brownfield sites?